pankod/cli-boilerplate/README.md

     More info about [mustache.js](https://github.com/janl/mustache.js)

-- Define file path in to config.ts
+- Define file path into config.ts

 - You should define new regex keys in order to catch existing content and append new content to spesicific position in the file which is already exist.